-- 1. How to protect the natural landscape character and natural features of the island. - 2.
+- 1. How to protect the natural landscape character historic heritage, natural character and natural features of the island. - 2.
 How to assist economic growth on the island, particularly growth in the tourism industry. - 3.
 How to provide for conservation and recreation activities on land owned by the Department of Conservation and other agencies. - 4.
-How to recognise the particular character and identity of the island community. - 5.
-How to encourage the further development of essential infrastructure on the island such as wharves, airports, telecommunications equipment, quarries and shared infrastructure such as water and wastewater systems and power generation. - 6.
-How to recognise the relationship between Ngati Rehua and their ancestral lands, water, sites, waahi tapu and other taonga.
+How to recognise the particular character and identity of the island community. - How to encourage the further development of essential infrastructure on the island such as wharves, airports, telecommunications equipment network utility equipment, quarries and shared infrastructure such as water and wastewater systems and power generation. - 6.
+How to recognise the relationship between Ngati Rehua and their ancestral lands, water, sites, waahi tapu and other taonga. - 7.
+How to provide opportunities for population increase on the island,